Rare earth fundamentals

 Shallow project pipeline

-Peak’s Ngualla-Teesside project is one of only a few projects globally which be production ready within the next five years
+Peak’s Nugualla project is one of only a few projects globally which can be production-ready within the next five years.

 1. China import data